radical-collaboration/DeepDriveMD-WESTPA-Summit-2021/README.md

 python -m deepdrivemd.deepdrivemd --config /scratch/06079/tg853783/ddmd/src/DeepDriveMD-Longhorn-2021/template/spike_waterbox_template.yaml
 ```

 Note, `experiment_directory` in the YAML template MUST not exist prior invoking the DeepDriveMD workflow, it will create automatically when it's started.
-This is where all outputs are stored from the workflow including OpenMM simulation, preprocessing, training and outlier detection.
+This is where all outputs are stored from each run of the workflow including OpenMM simulation, preprocessing, training and outlier detection.

 ***